 - Digital Preservation Handbook, Digital Preservation Coalition, 2015

-Additional Software Recommendations
+Additional Software Suggestions

 - Indexing and transcription tool, http://www.oralhistoryonline.org/